-Merrill (Sonny) Dalton died, 78, on December 10 at Rose Arbor Hospice in Kalamazoo, MI, from complications8871788487?profile=original of pneumonia.
+Merrill (Sonny) Dalton died, 78, on December 10 at Rose Arbor Hospice in Kalamazoo, MI, from complications of pneumonia.
 Sonny was a fixture in the art fair business for 41 years and only stopped participating in art fairs when his deteriorating lung condition, caused by a lifetime of welding, made it too hard for him.

 Sonny was one of those people who made people want to attend art fairs.
 His ingenious outsider constructions of firetrucks, reindeer, people, trains, etc., made people smile.
 Men would stop in their tracks to examine their intricacy and then they would meet the man behind the sculptures, a funny, humble person who loved what he did and loved being at the shows meeting everyone.
 He and his wife, Roxie, probably were friends with more people in this business than anyone.